AdobeDocs/campaign-classic.en/help/installation/using/using-mx-servers.md

 # Using MX servers with Campaign {#using-mx-servers}

-Learn how MX Servers work with Adobe Campaign Classic.
+Learn how MX servers work with Adobe Campaign Classic.

 ## MX servers {#mx-servers}